 Python uses a different approach for scoping variables than other programming languages.
 For example, it allows accessing the variables declared inside loops or if statements from outside.
 It could be a bit confusing for someone coming from a C/C++ background.

 Python scope resolution is known as the LEGB rule, which is shorthand for Local, Enclosing, Global, Built-in.
-You can have a concise idea of LEGB rule here
+You can have a well-formed idea of LEGB rule here.

 6. Misusing The __init__ method